-Israel evicts Palestinians after East Jerusalem legal battle - BBC News
+Palestinians evicted in E Jerusalem case

 Israel evicts Palestinians after East Jerusalem legal battle

-Israeli police have evicted a Palestinian family from an East Jerusalem home at the centre of an historic property dispute.
+Israeli police have evicted a Palestinian family from an East Jerusalem home at the centre of an historical property dispute.

 The Shamasnehs vacated the house, where they said they had lived for 53 years, after Israeli courts ruled in favour of an heir of its original Jewish owners.